Logo light mode the Fabryk

 Here are a few fantastic, gay-friendly places in Wellington:

-• S&M's Cocktail and Lounge Bar - A long-time favorite in the gay community known for its welcoming vibe and great cocktails.
+• S&M's Cocktail and Lounge Bar: A long-time favorite in the gay community known for its welcoming vibe and great cocktails.

-• Ivy Bar & Cabaret - If you're in the mood for something more flamboyant, this club features regular drag shows.
+• Ivy Bar & Cabaret: If you're in the mood for something more flamboyant, this club features regular drag shows.

-Gay Wellington Photo by Adana Hulett on Unsplash
+Photo by Adana Hulett on Unsplash

 8. Reykjavik, Iceland